- how to tell time in Purgatory: by relating it to time on earth

 O shades — in all except appearance — empty!
 Three times I clasped my hands behind him and as often brought them back against my chest.

-Dante asks Casella to sing for him an “amoroso canto” (a song of love [Purg.
+The pilgrim asks Casella to sing for him an “amoroso canto” (a song of love [Purg.
 2.107]), as was his wont on earth, and Casella complies by singing the first verse of a canzone: “Amor che ne la mente mi ragiona” (Love that discourses to me in my mind [Purg.
 2.112]).
 The canzone Amor che nella mente is a love canzone that Dante had previously placed in his philosophical treatise Convivio, where he claims that the lady addressed is Lady Philosophy; it is the first of three of his own canzoni that Dante inserts into the Commedia.
-The first chapter of Dante’s Poets, “Autocitation and Autobiography,” interprets the three Dantean self-citations or “autocitations” of his own canzoni in the Commedia.
-I attempt to decode both what is intended by the choice of canzoni and by their placement within the overall narrative structure.
+The first chapter of Dante’s Poets, “Autocitation and Autobiography,” is an interpretation of what Dante means to signify with the three self-citations or “autocitations” of his own canzoni in the Commedia.
+In “Autocitation and Autobiography”, I attempt to decode both what is intended by the choice of canzoni and what is intended by their placement within the overall narrative structure.

 Rispuosemi: «Così com’io t’amai nel mortal corpo, così t’amo sciolta: però m’arresto; ma tu perché vai?».
 (Purg.
 2.88-90)